“I rely on Braille technology as much as oxygen.” These are powerful words from student Ness Vlajkovic, a 21-year-old who can hardly hear or see.

 Ness has finished her first degree and is now moving onto a master’s degree at Curtin University.

 Her sight is extremely limited as she was born with optic atrophy and she started using hearing aids at the age of seven.
 As her deafness became more severe, she ditched them.
-She switched from oral to tactile sign language as her form of communication.
+With the help of our Assistive Technology team, she switched from oral to tactile sign language as her form of communication.

 She lives with a married couple who have a toddler and they’ve known each other for five years.